phetsims/phet-info/doc/phet-software-design-patterns.md

   If the `massProperty` OR the `accelerationProperty` is set to a different value, then its value is recomputed based on what the derivation function returns, which is passed the values of the dependencies in corresponding order.

-  DerivedProperty usually has the same role in the mvc hierarchy, as outlined [above](https://github.com/phetsims/phet-info/blob/master/doc/phet-software-design-patterns.md#role-in-mvc).
+  DerivedProperty usually has the same role in the MVC pattern, as outlined [above](https://github.com/phetsims/phet-info/blob/master/doc/phet-software-design-patterns.md#role-in-mvc).
 It is still a subtype of Property, so observers are notified when its value changes and observers are added through `link` and `lazyLink` methods.
 However, note that the value of a DerivedProperty instance cannot be set externally.

   ##### Other Notes
   - All Properties and its subclasses use [validate](https://github.com/phetsims/axon/blob/master/js/validate.js), meaning the [ValidatorDef](https://github.com/phetsims/axon/blob/master/js/ValidatorDef.js.) options are apart of its API.